gaoming96/TorchFlow/GAN/cycle/TensorFlow/Readme.md

-# CycleGAN_Pytorch
+# CycleGAN_TensorFlow
-GPU Pytorch implementation of CycleGAN.
+TensorFlow implementation of CycleGAN.
 Based on architrathore/CycleGAN and the original paper, but is concise.

 ## Download Datasets